Sparky1492/Oh-My-Stars/README.md

 - [shortkeys](https://github.com/mikecrittenden/shortkeys) - A browser extension for custom keyboard shortcuts
 - [Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 - [tinylist](https://github.com/baggachipz/tinylist) - Note-keeping/checklist application for use across devices, while respecting privacy.
-- [directus](https://github.com/directus/directus) - Open-Source Data Platform — Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. 🐰
+- [directus](https://github.com/directus/directus) - Open-Source Data Platform 🐰  — Directus wraps any SQL database with a real-time GraphQL+REST API and an intuitive app for non-technical users.
 - [homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.

 ## ZenScript

 - [SevTech-Ages](https://github.com/DarkPacks/SevTech-Ages) - SevTech: Ages is a massive Minecraft modpack packed with content and progression.

+## nesC

+- [4AxisFoamCutter](https://github.com/rahulsarchive/4AxisFoamCutter) - An open-source DIY 4 Axis Foam cutter using Ramps + Arduino for cutting RC Wing Cores.

 ## License